mschnati/LocationGuessingGame/README.md

    - Repeat this step for each player you want to add (up to a maximum of 10 players).

 2. **Upload an Image:**
-   - Click on the file input to upload an image that will serve as the game map.
+   - Click on the file input or drag and drop to upload an image that will serve as the game map.

 3. **Set the Target Location:**
    - Once the image is uploaded, click on the image to set the target location.